ASKnetCommunity/ASKsek-Launched-in-Bor-Town/README.md

 Science subjects are simple but the reason why students fear science subjects is because there is nothing that simplify the science subjects that’s why we are standing up for our students to make science subject simple and understandable.
 ![](Images/IMG_20220423_032004_519.jpg)
 ![](Images/IMG_20220423_164047_154.jpg)
+# partners
+This project is supported by R0g (Agency for development and critical transformation) with funds from BMZ.